meanderstudios/polotix/README.md

 # Polotix
-A website which compiles US Census Data, bill tracking, an index of politicians in the US
+A website which compiles US Census Data, bill tracking, an index of politicians in the US.
+Uses the propublica Congress API.